rnml/shell-file-mode/README.md

 output buffer name is the lowest one without any command still running.

-The `shell-file-find` command will jump to the shell file, creating a dummy one if it doesn't already exist.
-The path of the shell file is the value of the elisp variable `shell-file-path`, whose default value is `~/bin/shell-file.sh`.

 # Global Keybindings #

+Keybindings for the commands described in this section can be installed in an arbitrary `KEYMAP` after a given `PREFIX` by calling

     (shell-file-define-global-keys evil-leader--default-map "z")

-       '(("f" shell-file-find)
-         ("i" shell-file-insert-block)
-         ("g" shell-file-insert-cd)
-         ("r" shell-file-run))
+The `shell-file-find` command (`PREFIX` + `f`) will jump to the shell file, creating a dummy one if it doesn't already exist.
+The path of the shell file is the value of the elisp variable `shell-file-path`, whose default value is `~/bin/shell-file.sh`.

+The `shell-file-run` command (`PREFIX` + `r`) has been discussed already in the previous section.

+The `shell-file-insert-block` command (`PREFIX` + `i`) adds a new block to the top of the shell file.
+If any text is highlighted, it will be copied into this new block.
+Otherwise the new block is empty.

+The `shell-file-insert-cd` command (`PREFIX` + `g`) does the same as `shell-file-insert`, but inserts the command `cd DIR` where `DIR` is the current working directory of the file being visited.

 # shell-file minor mode #